 |This year marks the 10th year since Thakral Group decided, in 2013, to exit the consumer electronics and IT businesses and move into the distribution of prestige beauty devices, skin & hair care, and then fragrances.

 Along the way, it added real estate as a core business, which currently comprises a growing investment portfolio in Australia, Japan and Singapore.

 Thakral has gained traction in its remaking, and the latest set of results continues the growth trajectory.

 • Revenue of S$104.2 million (+62% y-o-y)

 • Attributable net profit of S$7.4 million (+99% y-o-y).

 94% of the total sales contribution came from the Lifestyle business which mainly constituted the sales of fragrance and lifestyle products to Greater China and DJI drones, digital action cameras, gimbals and their accessories to South Asia.

-Investment business more than doubled its segmental profit to S$11.4 million following stronger operating profits at GemLife, a leading over-50s lifestyle resorts developer and operator in Australia.
+Investment business more than doubled its segmental profit to S$11.4 million.
+This was due to stronger operating profits at GemLife, a leading over-50s lifestyle resorts developer and operator in Australia.

 Its investments in Australia include the GemLife brand in a joint venture with the Puljich family.